zrxing/dscr-multiseq/README.md

 # dscr-multiseq
 A simulation study to benchmark the package multiseq, when run with different options under different scenarios.
-Future work involves adding other procedures in, most notably WaveQTL
+Current alternative method includes WaveQTL by Heejung Shim and Matthew Stephens.

 # Background

 For a general introduction to DSCs, see [here](https://github.com/stephens999/dscr/blob/master/intro.md).

 This dsc aims to benchmark the package multiseq for internal testing purposes.
 Different simulation scenarios can be considered, and different options for multiseq can be specified.
-The next step is to include WaveQTL as a possible alternative, and to compare results across methods and between different versions.
+WaveQTL (Heejung Shim and Matthew Stephens) is also included for testing and comparison purposes.

 # Input, meta and output formats